LLM in U.S. Law: Online

 Electives (19 credit hours)

-Courses included in the list of electives represent fundamental tenants of United States Law and reflect the type of introductory substantive and theoretical material that U.S. attorneys are expected to possess.
+Courses included in the list of electives represent fundamental tenets of United States Law and reflect the type of introductory substantive and theoretical material that U.S. attorneys are expected to possess.
 These courses also match-up with courses that provide eligibility for sitting for a bar examination in the United States.

 - Administrative Law (Under development; not offered in Fall 2018)